 Those identified to use, or responsible for others who use overhead travelling cranes.
-Delegates must be over the age of 17, be physically fit, have good eyesight, hearing ability and be able to judge distances.
+Delegates must be physically fit, have good eyesight, hearing ability and be able to judge distances.

 The aim of this course is to train selected delegates in the safe operation and effective use of overhead travelling cranes in their workplace.
 Two separate courses are available to meet the needs of those with floor controls or cab controls.
 The duration of each programme is dependant upon experience, 1 day for experienced operatives, 2 to 3 days for those with little or no experience.